 The legal process

-First, you should choose a suitable jurisdiction for your tokenization project.
 All tokenization projects are subject to standard securities regulation, which is supported by many countries.
-Even so, it’s worth noting that not all countries are in favor of full digitization of securities, such as shares and bonds, due to special requirements regarding notarized transfers and paper-based ownership certificates.
+Even so, not all countries are in favor of full digitization of securities, such as shares and bonds, due to special requirements regarding notarized transfers and paper-based ownership certificates.
 Then there are other countries that haven’t yet reached a consensus about regulations.

 With the above in mind, you should consult lawyers who can help you keep track of different regulatory developments and updates as well as offer you recommendations about the most appropriate jurisdictions for your real estate tokenization project.